thedges/FlowRecordTypeUtils/README.md

 3. Drag an Action step on your flow and search for "Get Record Type Name (apex-FlowRecordTypeUtils)"

-4. Configure the Action step to pass in a record id for input and setup an output variable (Text) for the response.
+4. Configure the "Get Record Type Name" Action step to pass in a record id for input and setup an output variable (Text) for the response.
 Here is example screenshot which uses the {!$Record.Id} input variable for a Record-Triggered Flow

 <img src="/FlowRecordTypeUtils-1.png" alt="Configuration" height="350"/>